 There are a number of ways in which shelters measure the admissions and outcomes of pets in their care, and each method has pros and cons.
 The save rate formula below has been used for consistency across the nation.

-An alternative metric called the live release rate is being used by many shelters, and we encourage shelters to consider transitioning to the use of save rate as their own internal standard, particularly because live release rate formulas may vary from shelter to shelter.
+An alternative metric called the live release rate is used by many shelters, and we encourage shelters to consider transitioning to the use of save rate as their own internal standard, particularly because live release rate formulas may vary from shelter to shelter.

 Here's an explanation of each rate and the formulas often associated with the rates: